Sjur Refsdal: Biography

+In 1964 and 1966 he published a series of articles on the effects and possible applications of gravitational lenses.
 In 1970 he earned a doctorate at the Institute of Theoretical Astrophysics, University of Oslo.
 Later that year he became professor in astrophysics at the Hamburg Observatory in Germany, and remained in that position until he retired in 2001.

-In 1964 and 1966 he published a series of articles on the effects and possible applications of gravitational lenses.
-He is particularly known for the "Refsdal Method", which describes how one may estimate the expansion rate of the Universe (Hubble constant) using the measured time-delay and lens properties of a gravitationally lensed Supernova (SN).

-This method was applied for the first time in 2018, with the homonymous SN Refsdal.

 He later started work on stellar evolution, but returned to gravitational lensing shortly before the first detection of a gravitational lens, dubbed the Twin Quasar.
 He was a member of the Norwegian Academy of Science and Emeritus at the Institute for theoretical Astrophysics at the University of Oslo.
-On 1 February 2005 he was awarded the King's Medal of Merit in gold.
+On 16 February 2005, he was awarded the King's Medal of Merit in Gold.

-The first detected multiply-lensed supernova was nicknamed "SN Refsdal" in his honor.
+He is particularly known for the "Refsdal Method", which describes how one may estimate the expansion rate of the Universe (Hubble constant) using the measured time-delay and lens properties of a gravitationally lensed supernova (SN).
+This method was applied for the first time in 2018, with the homonymous SN Refsdal, nicknamed in his honor.